somebloke1/chroma_mcp_server/docs/scripts/promote-learning.md

 # Wrapper Script: `promote_learning.sh`

+**DEPRECATION NOTICE:** The `promote_learning.sh` shell script is deprecated and will be removed in version 0.3.0.
+Please use the `promote-learning` console script installed via the Python package (`chroma-mcp-client promote-learning`).

 This script provides a simple wrapper for running the `promote-learning` command of the `chroma-mcp-client` tool within the correct Hatch environment.

 ## Purpose